A Design and an Implementation of an Inverse Kinematics Computation in Robotics Using Real Quantifier Elimination based on Comprehensive Gr\"obner Systems: Real quantifier elimination based on CGS

+then outputs an equivalent quantifier-free formula.
+Note that, in this paper, we give a quantified formula only with equations as shown in \Cref{eq:inverse-kinematic-qe-formula}.
 The algorithm is divided into several algorithms.
 The main algorithm is called \textbf{MainQE} and sub-algorithms are called \textbf{ZeroDimQE} and \textbf{NonZeroDimQE} for the case that the ideal generated by the component of the CGS is zero-dimensional or positive dimensional, respectively.
 (For a complete description of the algorithm, see Fukasaku et al. \cite{fuk-iwa-sat2015}.)

 In the real root counting, we need to calculate $\sigma(M_h^I)$ as in \Cref{sec:real-root-counting}.
 This calculation is executed using the following property \cite{wei1998} derived from Descartes' rule of signs.
 Let $M$ be a real symmetric matrix of dimension $d$ and $\chi(X)$ be the characteristic polynomial of $M$ of degree $d$, expressed as